- 1. The Requirement

 - Potential for use in future applications (cost-benefit of software reuse).

-- Costly to develop (therefore, potential for future cost savings is high).
+- Costly to develop (therefore, the potential for future cost savings is high).

 - Well-tested and high quality (saving time and effort in the future).